envilk/TaxisFareMLlibPyspark/dat250-projectreport-template-master/README.md

-# DAT250: Report for the software technology study project

-Latex is a text processing system aimed at scientific writing.

-This repository contains starter LaTeX code that you can use for writing the project report.
-The example code should have must constructs that you will need to get write the report.
-Learning LaTeX will also be helpful for later writing you master's thesis report.

-LaTeX is available for several platforms (Windows, Mac OS, Linux).
-A good place to start is here: https://www.latex-project.org/get/

-It is certainly possible to use LaTeX is more advanced ways compared to what is shown here.
-If you have suggestion for extension of the template contact Lars.
+# Apache Spark Software Technology Study Project

+This repository contains the code of the Jupyter Notebook that we worked with and the Latex's Report about the Technology Study Project that we did.

+The main purpose of the project is to use a unified analytics engine (Apache Spark) to compare how clustering works with machine learning and how the technology works itself.